Privacy Implies Stability: Information-Theoretic Generalization Bounds for Quantum Learning: Comparison of Upper-bounds on Stability with Prior Work

 \subsection{Comparison between Theorem \ref{lemma_Holevo_stability} and \cite[Proposition~10]{Nuradha25}}

 In \cite[Proposition~10]{Nuradha25}, the authors derived an upper bound on the Holevo information for quantum $(\varepsilon,\delta)$-LDP quantum channels, as stated in Eq.~(209) of \cite{Nuradha25}.
 However, one of the authors of \cite{Nuradha25} later clarified to the authors of the present paper \cite{wilde2025private} that the phrase “for quantum $(\varepsilon,\delta)$-LDP quantum channels” was a typographical error.
+The corrected statement is as follows.
+If an algorithm $\mathcal{A}$ satisfies $\varepsilon$-QLDP, meaning that